cpach96/myCliProject/README.md

 # MyCliProject

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/myCliProject`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to my first project!
+Sorry about the name not very descriptive, but this allows you to search a video game by name and get a description of what it is and additional information.
+Uses RAWG API to supply a near limitless amount of titles to learn about.
+To run simply enter bin/MyCliProject

 ## Installation